Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 You’ve probably experienced enough colds to know how much they dry out your throat and nose.
 There’s only so much water that you can drink before you start feeling uncomfortably bloated or constantly dragging your weary limbs to the bathroom.

-Setting up a humidifier will help your cat by increasing the level of humidity in your house.
+Setting up a humidifier may help your cat by increasing the level of humidity in your house.
 Your cat will breathe in the damp air, and it’ll soothe their dry nose and throat.

 2. Warm Wet Food

 Convincing your cat to eat something can be challenging, and it’s easy to see why.
 Eating cold, dry kibble with an already dry throat sounds unpleasant, and we don’t even have to experience it.
 If your cat is refusing to eat anything, try wet food instead of their usual kibble.
-The moisture will help keep them hydrated and be easier on their stomach.
+The moisture will help keep them hydrated and is often more palatable.

 Bengal cat eating